-- Move the handlebar to the straight-ahead position. - Push back bellows 1. - Loosen nut 2.
-Turn adjusting screw 3 in as far as possible.
+- Move the handlebar to the straight-ahead position. - Push back sleeve 1. - Loosen nut 2.
+Turn adjusting screw 3 in as far as possible. - Turn the adjusting screw so that there is play () at the outer casing of the throttle cable.